-I have reached a point in my life where I am ready to dedicate my life to the field of Nursing.
-I have always been good in the sciences, and have been continually fascinated by the human body, its inner workings, and have spent hours in private study, going into further depth than any of my biology classmates.
-Nursing has been a natural choice for me, a path that began when I started volunteering for Hospice.
-And now, my path has led me to the exciting prospect of joining the XXXX Nursing Program.
+I have reached a point where I am ready to dedicate my life to the nursing field.
+I have always been good in the sciences, continually fascinated by the human body and its inner workings, and have spent countless hours in independent study, over and above what my classmates in biology typically invested.
+Nursing has been a natural path that began when I volunteered at .
+And now, my approach has led me to the exciting prospect of joining the bachelor's degree Program at XXXX Nursing.

-In order to provide the best care possible for my future patients, and prepare for the XXXX Nursing program, I have volunteered for Hospice and have a clinical care extender internship assignment at Hoag Memorial Presbyterian Hospital through COPE solutions.
-Having served in a hospice and hospital setting, I have direct patient care experience, making both patients and their families as comfortable and informed as possible.
-Furthermore, I have an excellent foundation from which to develop the critical skill set to be successful as a nurse.
-Observing and absorbing as much as I could, and quizzing staff mercilessly, I noted how nurses prioritize while easily gaining the trust of their charges, building a rapport quickly while simultaneously and efficiently meeting the needs of the multidisciplinary teams around them.
-In the most practical terms, I am able to triage a patient, take blood pressure and vitals, clean, bath, and change diapers of patients as well as breaking down charts in the nursing station.
-I have found that I can learn on the job and perform duties on the fly, and am highly organized, particularly when it comes to papers in the nursing station.
-Coupled with this is my compassion and desire to make patients as comfortable as possible.
-Nothing would bring me more satisfaction than to use my skills, education and passion for teamwork to save a life or aid in preserving the quality of patients’ lives.
+I volunteered for a hospice to provide the best care possible for my future patients and prepare for the XXXX Nursing program.
+I completed a clinical care extender internship assignment at XXXX Memorial Presbyterian Hospital through COPE Solutions.
+Having served in a hospice and hospital setting, I have direct patient care experience, making patients and their families as comfortable and informed as possible.
+Furthermore, I have an excellent foundation to develop the critical skill set to succeed as a nurse.
+Observing and absorbing as much as I could and quizzing staff mercilessly, I noted how nurses prioritize while quickly gaining the trust of their charges, rapidly building a rapport while simultaneously and efficiently meeting the needs of the multidisciplinary team.
+In the most practical terms, I can triage a patient, take blood pressure and vitals, clean, bathe, change patients' diapers, and break down charts in the nursing station.
+I have found that I can learn on the job and perform duties on the fly, and I am highly organized, particularly regarding papers in the nursing station.
+Coupled with this is my compassion and desire to make patients comfortable.
+Nothing brings me as much satisfaction as caring for my patients, using my skills, education, and passion for teamwork to save a life or aid in preserving the quality of life.

-In addition to my practical experiences, I have developed the ability to communicate effectively with people from differing cultures and backgrounds, a skill I utilized while volunteering at last year’s Anaheim Health Fair.
-As a Filipino American, I have a worldview and experience that is different from my classmates.
-Moreover, my travels in the Philippines and Mexico have exposed me to what poverty – crushing poverty – truly is, places where doctors, dentists and medications are rarities.
-These realities go beyond cultural shock, but address what it means, in the most profound sense, to be alive right now, give back and pursue education.
+In addition to my practical experiences, I have developed the ability to communicate effectively with people from vastly diverse cultures and backgrounds, a skill I utilized while volunteering at last year’s Anaheim Health Fair.
+As a Filipino American, I have a different worldview and experience from my classmates.
+My travels in the Philippines and Mexico have exposed me to crushing poverty in places without doctors or dentists, and medicine is a rarity.

-XXXX has been my sole choice for academic development, and have been impressed repeatedly by the quality of the professors, and the diversity of the student body.
-Through a continued academic relationship with XXXX , I will be fully prepared to sit my NCE’s and able to further dedicate myself to the field of nursing.
-To my patient’s tomorrow, and mine, I will give all I have to the only field that has ever stirred the greatest passions within me.
-This is how I will serve the future of nursing as no other field has given me more satisfaction or fulfillment.
+XXXX has been my sole choice for academic development, and I have been impressed repeatedly by the quality of the professors and the diversity of the student body.
+Through a continued academic relationship with XXX, I will be fully prepared to sit my NCEs and dedicate myself to nursing.
+To my patients of tomorrow, I will give all I have.